openhab/openhab-addons/bundles/org.openhab.binding.mqtt.espmilighthub/README.md

 This binding requires things to have a specific format for the unique ID, the auto discovery does this for you.

-If doing textual configuration you need to add the Device ID and Group ID together to create the things unique ID.
+If doing textual configuration, you need to add the Device ID and Group ID together to create the things unique ID.
 The DeviceID is different for each remote.
 The GroupID can be 0 (all channels on the remote), or 1 to 8 for each of the individual channels on the remote).
-If you do not understand this please use auto discovery to do it for you.
+If you do not understand this, please use auto discovery to do it for you.

 The formula is
 DeviceID + GroupID = ThingUID